agenkit/GHost/doc/shell.md

 ## Zsh

 [Zsh](https://zsh.sourceforge.io/) is great for IT people and programmers.
+Productivity is increased by great plugins like `zsh-autosuggestions` (helps reuse & do variations on history commands).

 ### Installation